Updated: Dec 31, 2020

 Therefore, play the infinite game, the long game and approach every new relationship to educate and learn.
 Education leads to improved possibility of a series of win/win outcomes.
 The starting assumption should be this is not going to be a one-off interaction but rather the start of a longer-term relationship and hopefully partnership.

-the time horizon can be as short as you wish, it is a good prompt to confront the reality faced and come to a decision.
+The time horizon can be as short as you wish.
+The question acts as a prompt to confront the reality faced and come to a decision.
 You can always pivot or change direction if/when more information comes to light in the future.

 If you enjoyed reading this article, then please share it with someone in your network who might appreciate it, like a friend, family member, or coworker.

 If you liked this article, then please subscribe below for more insights like it.
 No spam, ever!
 Just great, insightful content on a weekly(ish) basis.